Rory Kinnear

 Early Life and Background

-Rory Michael Kinnear was born in Hammersmith, London, to actor Roy Kinnear and actress Carmel Cryan.
-He grew up with two older sisters and is the grandson of the Scottish international rugby player Roy Kinnear; he is also the godson of actor Michael Williams.
+Rory Michael Kinnear was born on 17 February 1978 in Hammersmith, London, England, the son of established performers Roy Kinnear and Carmel Cryan.
+His father was a prolific character actor who appeared in numerous British films and television programs, while his mother built a lengthy career in British soap operas and drama series.
+Kinnear grew up with two older sisters and was also the grandson of Scottish international rugby player Roy Kinnear and the godson of actor Michael Williams.

 Notable Works and Milestones